Online Courses and Content by John Bandler

 See their platform and research what they say.

-3.3 Always check for coupon codes from reliable sources (e.g., me and the platform) to get your best deal.
-Read more about Udemy pricing on my Udemy main page.
+4.4 Always check for coupon codes from reliable sources (e.g., me and the platform) to get your best deal.
+Read more about Udemy pricing on my Udemy page so you get the best deal.

 If you are taking one of my courses at a formal academic institution, including online-only courses at a college or graduate school, then this page is not meant for you (nor is the Udemy page nor the Infosec Skills page).
 You need to see your learning management system (LMS) resources and my Course Resources.
 That said, if you are interested in a free coupon code for any of my Udemy courses, please contact me via school email or see me in class.